epiccurious/jade-diy/README.md

     rm sdkconfig.defaults.bak
     ```

-7. If you haven't done it yet, plug in your device.
+7. If you haven't done it yet, your device into your computer via USB.

 8. Enable read-write permissions for your device.
     ```bash
     sudo chmod a+rw /dev/ttyACM0
     ```

 9. Flash (install) Jade onto your device.
+On a slow computer, this step can take over 10 minutes.
 Run the following command in Terminal:
     ```bash
     idf.py flash
     ```
-    - Please note: On a slow computer, this step can take over 10 minutes.

 10. You should see the Jade initialization screen on your device.

-## Advanced Instructions (Secure Boot)

-This section is still in progress.